 For my own application, I added the following documents although they are not officially stated under the visa requirements.
-Several reliable sources told me it would increase my chances of getting the visa.
+Several reliable sources told me it would increase my chances of getting the critical skills visa.
 I’m guessing it’s to show that I’m serious about working in SA?

 Depending on your country, you will have to submit your visa application at an SA Embassy, Consulate, or VFS Centre.
 If you stay in any of the following countries, you have to submit application at your nearest VFS Centre:

 - People’s Republic of China

 - United Arab Emirates (UAE)

 - United Kingdom (UK)

 If your country is listed above, visit the VFS website for your country for more details.
 You will probably have to book an appointment online, pay a VFS fee and then when you go for your appointment you will be asked to pay another fee and that’s it!
 If your country is not listed above, you will have to submit your application at the nearest Embassy or Consulate.
 You will find a list of all South African Embassies on this page.
 Contact the embassy and ask for details on how to submit your visa application.

 9. Wait Patiently While Your Application is Being Processed

 Depending on your country, the situation at the Department of Home Affairs, time of the year, alignment of the stars and the mood of your ancestors, your visa may take as little as 3 weeks or up to 6 months to process.
 I’m from Zimbabwe and it takes 4-6 months to process this visa but is sometimes takes longer.
 Unfortunately, you cannot get a detailed status update on your visa application; sometimes they may contact you to ask for a document or two to proceed with the process.NB: My visa took exactly 16 weeks to process.